bpkempke/kicad-scripts/README.md

 # kicad-scripts
-Various scripts which perform direct manipulation of kicad_pcb files.
+Various KiCad scripts for the direct manipulation of PCB files.
+Serves as an intermediate for special tasks which should be eventually merged into the KiCad source.